 Arriving at Camp

-Look over the Camp Map (PDF) before your arrival, especially newcomers.
-Your Orientation Booklet will also have a map.
+We are at a new location this year, and we expect disorientation for everyone!
+Please review the Camp Map before your arrival.
+A PDF will be posted here in the coming weeks, after space allocation is complete.
+Your Orientation Booklet (“Obook”) will also have a map.
 Please note that there may be changes after publication time and will be on the Large Map in the Dining Hall.

-Camp runs more smoothly if everyone cooperates with the arrival and departure times.
-There will be people to welcome new arrivals (WISH) at scheduled arrival times.
+Arriving during the specified times is strongly recommended for everyone.
+There will be people welcoming new arrivals (WISH) at scheduled arrival times.
 These times are designed to ensure fairness and to minimize impact on volunteers and camp facilities.
-Arriving during one of the specified times is especially important for first timers to camp itself and/or Camp Robin Hood.
+Opening Circle and Orientation: 7:15pm on Wednesday August 1.

 |Registration Option||Arrival Times||Registration Check-In||Opening Circle & Orientation|